UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/README.md

 # airlock-masters
-UBC Mars Colony code repository.
+UBC Mars Colony airlock repository.
+All source code, datasheets, and other materials related to the airlock are found here.

 ## Naming convention